allisterb/ClassifyBot/README.md

 ![Screenshot](https://www.codeproject.com/KB/AI/1233098/classifybot1.png)

 ## About
-ClassifyBot is an open-source cross-platform .NET library that tries to automate and make reproducible the steps needed to create machine learning pipelines for object classification using different open-source ML and NLP
+ClassifyBot is an open-source cross-platform .NET library that tries to automate and make reproducible the steps needed to create machine learning pipelines for object classification using different open-source ML and NLP components.

 A full description of the project is in this CodeProject [article](https://www.codeproject.com/Articles/1233098/Create-a-ML-classification-pipeline-in-NET-with-Cl).
 More documentation will be added soon.